Breaking The Wall: 10 Memorable Grindspots Across the Video Game Landscape

 More Articles

-When I was a kid, I used to farm extra lives at the Armored Armadillo stage in Mega Man X.
+When I was a kid, I used to farm extra lives at the Armored Armadillo stage in Mega Man X. Good times.

-At the beggining of the level, there is a big bat that drops extra lives as you defeat it.
-You just need to keep respawning it to get as much lives as you want.
-Good times.

 Really cool idea for an article.
 Good job managing to recall all of these.